Reminders for actuaries

 Actuarial Information Summary

-The actuary who signs the actuarial valuation report must complete the
+The actuary who signs the complete actuarial valuation report must complete the

-The Régie gives guidance on certain lines of the Actuarial Information Summary as a complement to the instructions given on the form.
+guidance on certain lines of the Actuarial Information Summary as a complement to the instructions given on the form.

-References from the Canadian Institute of Actuaries
+References of the Canadian Institute of Actuaries